Research for the Norwegian Food Safety Authority

 - how the public administration can support self-motivation to comply with the rules and make it easier to make the right choices

 - comparisons of regulatory compliance in the field of animal and plant health where relevant

 The Norwegian-language call for proposals is the legally binding version.

 Only approved Norwegian research organisations may apply.
 See the list of approved Norwegian research organisations.

 Requirements relating to the Project Owner

-The organisation listed as the Project Owner must be an approved Norwegian research organisation.
+The Project Owner must be a research organisation.

-The organisation listed as the Project Owner in the grant application must have approved the submission of the grant application to the Research Council.
+The research organisation defined as the Project Owner in the grant application form must have formally approved submission of the application.

 Requirements relating to the project manager

 You must have an approved doctorate or achieved professor/associate professor qualifications before the date of the application submission deadline.
 For the purposes of this call, you are also qualified if you hold or have held a position as forsker 1 (research professor), forsker 2 (senior researcher) or seniorforsker (senior researcher) in the institute sector.